HazyResearch/bootleg/docs/source/gettingstarted/entity_profile.rst

 Inside the saved folder for the profile, all the mappings needed to run a Bootleg model are provided.
 There are three subfolders as described below.
 Note that we use the word ``alias`` and ``mention`` interchangeably.

 * ``entity_mappings``: This folder contains non-structural entity data.
-    * ``qid2eid.json``: This is a mapping from entity id (we refer to this as QID) to an entity index used internally to extract embeddings.
+    * ``qid2eid``: This is a folder containing a Trie mapping from entity id (we refer to this as QID) to an entity index used internally to extract embeddings.
 Note that these entity ids start at 1 (0 index is reserved for a "not in candidate list" entity).
 We use Wikidata QIDs in our tutorials and documentation but any string identifier will work.
     * ``qid2title.json``: This is a mapping from entity QID to entity Wikipedia title.
     * ``qid2desc.json``: This is a mapping from entity QID to entity Wikipedia description.
-    * ``alias2qids.json``: This is a mapping from possible mentions (or aliases) to a list possible candidates.
+    * ``alias2qids``: This is a folder containing a RecordTrie mapping from possible mentions (or aliases) to a list possible candidates.
 We restrict our candidate lists to be a predefined max length, typically 30.
 Each item in the list is a pair of [QID, QID score] values.
 The QID score is used for sorting candidates before filtering to the top 30.
 The scores are otherwise not used in Bootleg.
 This mapping is mined from both Wikipedia and Wikidata (reach out with a github issue if you want to know more).
-    * ``alias2id.json``: This is a mapping from alias to alias index used internally by the model.
+    * ``alias2id``: This is a folder containing a Trie mapping from alias to alias index used internally by the model.
     * ``config.json``: This gives metadata associated with the entity data.
 Specifically, the maximum number of candidates.
 * ``type_mappings``: This folder contains type entity data for each type system subfolder.
 Inside each subfolder are the following files.
-    * ``type_vocab.json``: Mapping from type name to internal type id.
-This id mapping is offset by 1 to reserve the 0 type id for the UNK type.
-    * ``qid2typenames.json``: Mapping from entity QID to a list of type names.
+    * ``qid2typenames``: Folder containing a RecordTrie mapping from entity QID to a list of type names.
-    * ``qid2typeids.json``: Mapping from entity QID to a list of type ids.
     * ``config.json``: Contains metadata of the maximum number of types allowed for an entity.
 * ``kg_mappings``: This folder contains relationship entity data.
-    * ``relation_vocab.json``: Mapping from human-readable relation name to relation ID used in qid2relations.
-Used to generate entity text input.
-    * ``qid2relations.json``: Mapping from head entity QID to a dictionary of relation -> list of tail entities.
+    * ``qid2relations``: Folder containing a RecordTrie mapping from entity QID to relations to list of tail QIDs associated with the entity QID.
-    * ``kg_adj.txt``: List of all connected entities separated by a tab.
-This is an unlabeled adjacency matrix.
     * ``config.json``: Contains metadata of the maximum number of tail connections allowed for a particular head entity and relation.

 .. note::